Pelorus Jack: History

-Pelorus Jack guided the ships by swimming alongside a water craft for 20 minutes at a time.
-If the crew could not see Jack at first, they often waited for him to appear.

-Despite his name, he did not live in nearby Pelorus Sound / Te Hoiere; instead, he would often guide ships through dangerous passages of French Pass.
-However, some local residents familiar with his habits claim that he never went through French Pass itself but stayed near the Chetwode Islands.

-Pelorus Jack was first seen around 1888 when he appeared in front of the schooner Brindle when the ship approached French Pass, a channel located between D'Urville Island and the South Island.
-When the members of the crew saw the dolphin bobbing up and down in front of the ship, they wanted to kill him, but the captain's wife talked them out of it.
+Pelorus Jack was first seen around 1888 when he appeared in front of the schooner Brindle as she approached French Pass.
+When members of the crew saw the dolphin bobbing up and down in front of the ship, they wanted to kill him, but the captain's wife talked them out of it.
 To their amazement, the dolphin then proceeded to guide the ship through the narrow channel.
-And for years thereafter, he safely guided almost every ship that came by.
+For years thereafter, he safely guided almost every ship that came by.
 With rocks and strong currents, the area is dangerous to ships, but no shipwrecks occurred when Jack was present.

 Many sailors and travellers saw Pelorus Jack, and he was mentioned in local newspapers and depicted in postcards.

 Jack was last seen in April 1912.
 There were various rumours connected to his disappearance, including fears that foreign whalers might have harpooned him.
 However, research suggests that Pelorus Jack was an old animal; his head was white and his body pale, both indications of age, so it is likely that he died of natural causes.

-Since 1989, Pelorus Jack has been used as a symbol for the Interislander, a ferry service across the Cook Strait, and is incorporated into the livery of the ships in the fleet.
+Since 1989, the Interislander ferry service has used Pelorus Jack as a symbol, incorporating him into the livery of its ships.

 A statue of Pelorus Jack was unveiled at French Pass in 2016.

 Shooting incident

 In 1904, someone aboard the SS Penguin tried to shoot Pelorus Jack with a rifle.
 Despite the attempt on his life, Pelorus Jack continued to help ships.
-According to folklore, however, he no longer helped the Penguin, which shipwrecked in Cook Strait in 1909.
+According to folklore, however, he no longer helped the Penguin, which was shipwrecked in Cook Strait in 1909.